olafkotur/switch/README.md

 - Only available on `macOS` for the time being
 - Header over to the [releases](https://github.com/olafkotur/switch/releases) and download the latest `.dmg` file
 - You'll receive auto-updates so you only need to do this once
+- **Switch is currently invite-only, reach out to me if you'd like a code, otherwise feel free to spin-up a local instance**

 ## 🔨 Setup